savoirfairelinux/jami-project/docs/source/dev/contributing.rst

 In each Ring submodule there is a ``.gitreview`` file.
 It contains all the necessary info to send a patchset to our gerrit server.

-After you commited your changes (one or multiple commits) you can submit them
+After you committed your changes (one or multiple commits) you can submit them
 with:

 .. code-block:: bash